brutexploiter/IDToolkit/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/brutexploiter/mongodb_oid/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/brutexploiter/mongodb_oid/blob/main/LICENSE) file for details.